Why Your Child's Tantrum Triggers You (And What's Really Going On Underneath)

 Doubt.
 You're unsure about your parenting abilities.
 Maybe your child's temperament is hard to navigate.
 Other people's reactions in public pile onto insecurity you're already carrying.

 Fear.
 You're afraid of messing up your kids.
-Afraid that if you don't correct this behavior right now, it'll get bigger.
+You are afraid that if you don't correct or fix this behavior right now, it'll get bigger.
 Your reactivity in this moment is actually about a future you don't have access to yet.

 A 2018 study found that feeling pressure to be a perfect mother was positively associated with parental burnout.
 Mothers reported more socially prescribed perfectionism than fathers and, consequently, experienced higher rates of burnout.2 The underlying trigger of doubt, "Am I good enough?", isn't just uncomfortable.
 It's a measurable risk factor.